A note on Sarnak's density hypothesis for $\textrm{Sp}_4$: The density theorem

 \subsection{The generic contribution}

-As mentioned in the introduction the generic spectrum can be treated using a (pre)-Kuznetsov formula following the strategy pioneered in \cite{Bl}.
-The argument was adapted to Siegel congruence subgroups of ${\rm Sp}_4(\mathbb{Z})$ in \cite{Man} and we will apply a version of it to the paramodular group.
+As mentioned in the introduction the generic spectrum can be treated using a Kuznetsov formula following the strategy pioneered in \cite{Bl}.
+The argument was adapted to Siegel congruence subgroups of ${\rm Sp}_4(\mathbb{Z})$ in \cite{Man}.
+We will start by discussing the overall strategy of this argument for a quite general class of lattices $\Gamma$.
+Later we will restrict our attention to the paramodular groups $\Gamma_{\rm pa}(q)$, where we can carry out all the details.

-\begin{remark} Unfortunately it seems that the prove of the density theorem given in \cite{Man} has the following gap.
+\begin{remark} Unfortunately it seems that the proof of the density theorem given in \cite{Man} has the following gap.
 As we will see below the non-vanishing of the first Fourier coefficient $A_{\varpi}(\mathbf{1})$ for generic Siegel-Maa\ss\ cusp forms is crucial to the approach using the Kuznetsov formula.
 For the Siegel congruence subgroup this is stated in \cite[(6.3)]{Man} and is supposed to follow from \cite[Theorem~1.1]{CI}.
 However, \cite{CI} works with the paramodular group in place of the Siegel congruence subgroup.
 It is not clear to us if and with how much work the methods form \cite{CI} adapt to generic Siegel-Maa\ss\ cusp forms for the Siegel congruence subgroup.
 An alternative would be to establish the desired estimate conditional on the Conjecture of Lapid-Mao and some extensive local computations.
 See Conjecture~\ref{conj}, \eqref{con_2} and the discussion below. \end{remark}

 It is easy to see that the density result follows from the weighted estimate